-The story of the Calabarte brand is the one of how a passion and devotion for a handmade craft evolved into a new standard in contemporary applied art.
+The story of the Calabarte lamps is the one of how a passion and devotion for a handmade craft evolved into a new standard in contemporary applied art.

 However the road was long; it took eight years and many sacrifices to perfect his craft.